bavanya/Covid-forecasting-and-sentiment-analysis/README.md

 Tweets are collected using the tweepy API by the twitter developers and GetOldTweets3 package in python.

-NTLK library is used for the preprocessing and textblob and NLTK for the sentiment analysis
+NTLK library is used for the preprocessing and textblob and NLTK for the sentiment analysis.

+**Future scope**

+The dataset used doesn't include spatial information.
+Future work would be location specific forecasting.

 **IDEA for future implementation:**